Making Minimum Payments$117,50540+ Years

 - Debts resulting in personal injury if you were driving under the influence of drugs or alcohol

 - Debts from intentional and malicious injuries to another person or property

 - Certain types of taxes

 Some types of bankruptcies require a liquidation of your assets in order to discharge your debts.
 Other types allow for a restructuring of your debts subject to a court approved debt repayment plan.
 Either way, in order to qualify for bankruptcy, you will be required to demonstrate to the bankruptcy court through a "means test" that you cannot pay your current debts, and in certain types of bankruptcies, where you are trying to reorganize, that you also have some ability to repay your debts.
 You will also likely be required to undergo credit counseling and budgeting education courses as a requirement of discharging your debts through bankruptcy.
 The emotional and social stigma surrounding bankruptcy is challenging for years after your debts are discharged, and therefore, bankruptcy should be considered only after all other options have been exhausted.

-There are six forms of Bankruptcy that are available to married couples, individuals and businesses in the US.
-For the purpose of this discussion, we will focus on the three most common forms utilized by married couples, individuals and small businesses; Chapter 7, Chapter 13 and Chapter 11.
+In the United States, there are six forms of Bankruptcy available to married couples, individuals, and businesses.
+For the purpose of this discussion, we will focus on the three most common forms used by married couples, individuals, and small business: Chapter 7, Chapter 13, and Chapter 11.